 You will explore the synthesis of these highly doped perovskite nanocrystals by our ball-milling setup, and measure the photophysical properties, among others to determine the Yb dopant concentration to optimize the synthesis.

-Supervisor: Peter Schall, e-mail: firstname.lastname@example.org
+Supervisors: Peter Schall, e-mail: firstname.lastname@example.org and Katerina Newell

 Daily supervisors: Marco van der Laan, e-mail: email@example.com, and Ankit Goyal, e-mail: firstname.lastname@example.org